aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/mhtml-converter/convert-mhtml-to-pdf/_index.md

 In the example above, the source "example.mht" file is taken in the local file system by its `filePath` and the converted file saved in the "Mhtml" local folder.

 {{% alert color="primary" %}}
-MHTML to PDF conversion occurs with the default conversion options: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and Quality of jpeg compression is 95%.
+MHTML to PDF conversion occurs with the default conversion options: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and the Quality of jpeg compression is 95%.

 {{% /alert %}}